Background/ Why Is This Important?

-- The launch of the Tele-Pediatric Intensive Care/Emergency Department (Tele PICU/ED) - a first of its kind in Canada which uses digital equipment to link local teams caring for critically ill children with real-time intensivist support and guidance; and
+The launch of the Tele-Pediatric Intensive Care (Tele PICU) - a first of its kind in Canada which uses digital equipment to link local teams caring for critically ill children with real-time intensivist support and guidance; and

-- The enhancement of Telehealth connectivity in communities around the province, which increased the number of "pediatric enhanced" sites to 17.
+The enhancement of Telehealth connectivity in communities around the province, which increased the number of "pediatric enhanced" sites.

-Both initiatives use Telehealth technology, a service that allows clinical experts to connect via videoconference link with patients and care teams across BC, including in remote and distant communities and First Nations communities.
+Both initiatives used Telehealth technology, a service that allows clinical experts to connect via videoconference link with patients and care teams across BC, including in remote and distant communities and First Nations communities.

 Where Are We Now?

-Child Health BC is also advancing a broad provincial strategy for delivering the highest quality virtual pediatric care and patient experience throughout BC.
-This includes exploring collaboration for virtual care initiatives in the Northern Health Authority, the Fraser Health Authority and with the First Nations Health Authority.
+Child Health BC is advancing a broad provincial strategy for delivering the highest quality virtual pediatric care and patient experience throughout BC.
+This includes exploring collaboration for virtual care initiatives in the Northern Health Authority, Rural Coordination Centre of BC and with the First Nations Health Authority.